-"Walking Tall,” a remake of Phil Karlson’s 1973 “hixploitation” pic that spawned two theatrical sequels, one TV movie and a short-lived series.
-Loosely based on the life of Tennessee lawman Buford Hayes Pusser, this version moves along at a good clip and provides a terrific action leading role for Dwayne “The Rock” Johnson.
+The benefits of maintaining good posture and carrying a big stick are explored again in “Walking Tall,” a remake of Phil Karlson’s enormously successful 1973 “hixploitation” pic that spawned two theatrical sequels, one TV movie and a short-lived series.
+Loosely based, like its predecessors, on the life of legendary Tennessee lawman Buford Hayes Pusser, this new version moves along at a good clip and provides a terrific action leading role for Dwayne “The Rock” Johnson.
 But pic will likely do most of its business in video stores and other ancillary venues.

 Having renamed its protag Chris Vaughn and transplanted him in rural Washington State — pic was lensed in British Columbia — the film’s setup otherwise closely parallels the original.
 Returning for the first time since he left to pursue a career in Army special forces, hometown boy Vaughn (The Rock) is happily reunited with his father (John Beasley), mother (Barbara Tarbuck), sister (Michelle Wilson) and teenage nephew (Khleo Thomas).

 But he soon discovers that things around town have changed quite a bit and not for the better.
 A local mill — once the community’s economic center — has been shuttered, and pretty much the only game in town now is a casino/strip club run by Vaughn’s former high school rival, Jay Hamilton (Neal McDonough).
 Vaughn’s ex-girlfriend (Ashley Scott) performs in a peep show there.